MultiPopPred: A Trans-Ethnic Disease Risk Prediction Method, and its Application to the South Asian Population

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Genome-wide association studies (GWAS) aimed at estimating the disease risk of genetic factors have long been focusing on homogeneous Caucasian populations, at the expense of other understudied non-Caucasian populations.
-Therefore, active efforts are underway to understand the differences and commonalities in exhibited disease risk across different populations or ethnicities.
-There is, consequently, a pressing need for computational methods that efficiently exploit these population specific vs. shared aspects of the genotype-phenotype relation.
-We propose MultiPopPred, a novel trans-ethnic polygenic risk score (PRS) estimation method, that taps into the shared genetic risk across populations and transfers information learned from multiple well-studied auxiliary populations to a less-studied target population.
+Genome-wide association studies (GWAS) have guided significant contributions towards identifying disease associated Single Nucleotide Polymorphisms (SNPs) in Caucasian populations, albeit with limited focus on other understudied low-resource non-Caucasian populations.
+There have been active efforts over the years to understand and exploit the population specific vs. shared aspects of the genotype-phenotype relation across different populations or ethnicities to bridge this gap.
+However no single approach that unanimously outperforms all other methods exists.
+Furthermore, the efficacy of transfer learning models that are simpler than existing approaches remains an open question.
+We propose MultiPopPred, a suite of novel and simple trans-ethnic polygenic risk score (PRS) estimation methods, that tap into the shared genetic risk across populations and transfer information learned from multiple well-studied auxiliary populations to a less-studied target population.
 MultiPopPred employs a specially designed Nesterov-smoothed penalized shrinkage model and a L-BFGS optimization routine.
-We present three variants of MultiPopPred based on the availability of individual-level vs. summary-level data and the weightage of each auxiliary population.
-Extensive comparative analyses performed on simulated genotype-phenotype data reveal that MultiPopPred improves PRS prediction in the South Asian population by 65% on settings with low target sample sizes and by 21% overall across all simulation settings, when compared to state-of-the-art trans-ethnic PRS estimation methods.
-This performance trend is promising and encourages application and further assessment of MultiPopPred under other simulation and real-world settings.
+Extensive comparative analyses performed on simulated genotype-phenotype data reveal that MultiPopPred improves PRS prediction in the South Asian population by 69% on settings with low target sample sizes, by 19% overall across all simulation settings, and by 73% overall across all semi-simulated settings when compared to state-of-the-art trans-ethnic PRS estimation methods.
+We further observe a 44% overall improvement in PRS prediction across 8 quantitative real-world traits from UKBiobank.
+This performance trend is promising and encourages application of MultiPopPred for reliable PRS estimation under resource constrained real-world settings.